 Memorial Day marks the unofficial start of summer and the first three day weekend in months for many in the US.

-Yes, we know it’s more than that, don’t we.
+But we know it’s more than that, don’t we?

 Then we move on to our cookouts and other holiday weekend activities.

 That’s not the Memorial Day of many of our senior loved ones – – not even close!

 For many seniors, Memorial Day is a very personal holiday.
 Some of them are veterans who remember, not just on this day but most others too, those whose lives they saw being taken around them on the field of battle.
 Many more lost family members or friends who were serving their country.